 Salary for an Insurance Claims & Policy Processing Clerk

-The salary for Insurance Claims and Policy Processing Clerks ranges between about $27,540 and $60,500 a year.
+The typical yearly salary for Insurance Claims and Policy Processing Clerks is somewhere between $27,540 and $60,500.

 Insurance Claims and Policy Processing Clerks who work in District of Columbia, Connecticut, or Massachusetts, make the highest salaries.

 How much do Insurance Claims and Policy Processing Clerks make in each U.S. state?